Fast, fresh and healthy almond flour oat focaccia made with 3 ingredients! It is naturally vegan, gluten-free, oil-free, and yeast-free.

-To make the dough, combine 1 cup oats with 1 cup water.
-Let the mixture stand for 10 to 15 minutes (while the oven preheats), thengive it a vigorous stir for about 30 to 60 seconds to break down the oats.
+To make the dough, combine the oats and water in a large bowl.
+Let the mixture stand for 10 to 15 minutes (while the oven preheats), then give it a vigorous stir for about 30 to 60 seconds to break down the oats.

 The bread has a nutty flavor that goes with everything.
 You will enjoy it with jam and other sweet toppings as much as soups and other savory options.
 I like it best warm, but I can attest that it is great cold (grabbed from the refrigerator), too.